 Mr. Grew is licensed as an architect in Connecticut, New York, and New Jersey.
-He is also licensed as a building official in Connecticut.
+He is also licensed as a building official in CT.
 For ten years Mr. Grew was the chief building official for the Town of East Hartford.
-Since 1989 he has been owner of his own design practice working extensively in the residential, commercial, and institutional building sectors.
+Since 1989 he has been owner of his own architectural design practice working extensively in the residential, commercial, and institutional building sectors.
 With his expertise in codes, he has also maintained a practice as codes consultant to other architects, engineers, contractors, building owners, and municipalities.
-Mr. Grew has served on the AIA national Codes and Standards Committee and various committees of the International Code Council.
+Mr. Grew has served on the AIA national Codes & Standards Committee and various committees of the International Code Council and ASTM International.

 AIA Provider Statement:

 HalfMoon Education Inc. is a registered provider of AIA-approved continuing education under Provider Number J885.
 All registered AIA/CES Providers must comply with the AIA Standards for Continuing Education Programs.
 Any questions or concerns about this provider of learning program may be sent to AIA/CES (email@example.com or (800) AIA 3837, Option 3).

 This learning program is registered with AIA/CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.